How to Hack your Brain to Explode Creativity

 As a child, my mother supported my desire to paint, build model planes, act, dream and write.
 She encouraged me to play and to work hard to earn the money necessary for my hobbies.
 On the other hand, one of my nephews was told by his art teacher that he would never be an artist.
 To this day, that one statement has affected him negativity.
-This is why it is so very important to nurture creativity in children.
+This is why it is so very important to nurture and explode creativity in children.

 - Identify your goal.